Aakarsh-verma/Django-event-app/README.md

 ## Features:

 * Basic Login/register/reset-password Feature.
-* Blog functionality for casual updates.(create/update)
+* Blog functionality for casual updates.(create/update/delete).
-* Search functionality.
+* Search functionality for blog and events based on text in title or body.
-* Event blog for posting about events/workshops/webinar.
+* Event blog for posting about events/workshops/webinar with the create/update/delete functions.
+* Registration link is directly available in the event post.
-* Student Commmittee tab for info about them in detail.
+* Student Commmittee tab and info about them in separate detail pages along with their recent events.

-## Current status:
-Working on Preview

-## Upcoming featues:
-1. Filters according to various parameters in blogs in pages.

 **All the data and images are for development only(dummy data)**